ashikbaraili7-cell/AshikBK-SmartColdChain-AI/README.md

 # SmartColdChain – AI-Powered Temperature Risk Detection
 Final project for the Building AI course

-## Summary
-SmartColdChain is an early-warning AI system that predicts temperature risks in food and pharmaceutical cold-chain logistics.
-It uses real-time sensor data and simple machine-learning models to detect anomalies before spoilage occurs.
-Building AI course project.

 ---
 ## Background
 Cold-chain failures are a serious issue in logistics.
 Even a small temperature deviation can spoil vaccines, pharmaceuticals, or perishable food.
 In Finland, this challenge is amplified by: